PXL-IT-NET/Guts-DotNetEssentials/README.md

 Now you are ready to make a local copy of the files in this repository (clone).

-- Click on the *Clone or Download* button in the upper left corner of this webpage
+- Click on the *Clone or Download* button in the upper right corner of this webpage
 - Copy the url of this repository

 ![alt text][img_clone_url]

 - Go to the *Team Explorer* window in Visual Studio and click on the *Clone* link
 - Click on the *Url* tab
 - Paste the url you copied earlier
 - Choose a local folder where the files will be cloned to
 - Click on *Clone*

 ![alt text][img_clone]

 Now you have a local copy of the online repository in which you can complete your exercises.
 You can double click on one of the solution files to load the exercises of a chapter.

 ![alt text][img_cloned_repo_overview]

 #### Register on [guts-web.pxl.be](https://guts-web.pxl.be)